-President Joe Biden gave a speech in Selma, Alabama last weekend in which he remarked that he was involved in the civil rights movement.
+President Joe Biden gave a speech in Selma, Alabama back in early march in which he remarked that he was involved in the civil rights movement.

 According to Fox News, Biden’s claim “remains unproven.”